 Demonstrate miniaturization of individual ECMO components towards developing a more portable unit

-No. Approaches relying on positive or negative air pressure systems and mechanical ventilation, or aerosol or gas inhalation are not responsive to this funding solicitation.
+No. Approaches relying on positive or negative air pressure systems and mechanical ventilation are not responsive to this funding solicitation.

 Projects proposed should have reached a minimum technology readiness level of 3 (TRL 3).
 Proposals for basic research projects that have not achieved preclinical proof of concept level of development will not be considered.